-Finally, putting the conditional filter and the factored filter together, we obtain the factored conditional filter that can both track states and estimate parameters in high-dimensional spaces.
-The parameter part of this algorithm is the same as for the non-factored case.
-However, the state part of this algorithm is different to the conditional filter because it is now factored.
+Finally, putting the conditional filter and the factored filter together, we obtain the factored conditional filter that can be used in concert with a nonconditional parameter filter to both track high-dimensional states and estimate parameters.
+The parameter filter can be the same as for the non-factored case.
+However, the state filter is different to the conditional filter of the preceding paragraph because it is now factored.

-In summary, the starting point for our development is the \emph{standard} filter; the particle version of the standard filter is the bootstrap particle filter of \citeA{Gordon:1993}.
+In summary, the starting point for our development is the \emph{standard} filter; the particle version of the standard filter is the bootstrap particle filter in \cite{Gordon:1993}.
 With such a filter, it is possible to track states in low-dimensional state spaces.
 One extension of the standard filter is the \emph{conditional} filter; with such a filter, it is possible to track states and estimate parameters in low-dimensional state spaces.
 A different extension of the standard filter is the \emph{factored} filter; with such a filter, it is possible to track states in high-dimensional state spaces.
 The \emph{factored conditional} filter, which combines the notions of a conditional filter and a factored filter, makes it possible under certain circumstances to track states and estimate parameters in high-dimensional state spaces.
 For each of these four cases, there are basic, particle, and variational versions of the corresponding filter.